 Tom Böttger is from Berlin, Germany and is first and foremost a teacher.
 He enjoys teaching the large introductory physics courses as well as hands-on courses like Electronics and Digital Electronics.

-Tom Böttger studies optical, dynamical, and magnetic properties of solids, specifically optical materials doped with rare earth ions.
-This work is centered on understanding the fundamental material physics at the microscopic scale but also geared towards the development of optical materials for optical signal processing, optical memories, quantum computing, and laser frequency stabilization.
-Tom has been specifically interested in Erbium doped materials as they enable optical devices operating at the fiber telecommunication wavelength.
-This work is carried out using a variety of linear and nonlinear optical methods, such as stimulated photon echoes, spectral holeburning, time-resolved spectroscopy and more conventional methods such as optical absorption spectroscopy.
+In his research he studies optical, dynamical, and magnetic properties of solids, specifically optical materials doped with rare earth ions.
+This work is centered on understanding the fundamental material physics at the microscopic scale, but also geared towards the development of optical materials for optical signal processing and quantum computing applications.
+It’s carried out using a variety of linear and nonlinear optical methods, such as stimulated photon echoes, spectral holeburning, time-resolved spectroscopy, and more conventional methods such as optical absorption spectroscopy.

 - Erbium doped materials

-- Laser development
+- Laser frequency stabilization

-- If interested please download CV
+If interested please download CV